 Data Breach

 A data breach occurs when a company or organization you trusted with personal information is compromised and that data is exposed.
+You don’t have to do anything wrong to be affected, since breaches happen on the company’s side, not yours.

 Example: Information you previously provided, like your email, address, or login credentials, is leaked and later used in scams or account takeover attempts.